annakasprzik/VoColPlayground/README.md

 # VoColPlayground
-Testbed for a VoCol instance at TIB Hannover
+Testbed for a VoCol installation to be set up at the TIB Hannover